hyosung11/Launch-School/Courses/JS130/Lesson-2-Advanced-Concepts/notes_edited_20220723.md

 ## 3. More About Scope

-Now that we know about the `var` statement, let's take a closer look at scope.
-Our primary purpose in this assignment is to reduce the ambiguity involved in the language surrounding scope in JavaScript.
+Our primary purpose in this assignment is to *reduce the ambiguity involved in the language surrounding scope in JavaScript*.
 To do that, we'll describe scope as three separate but related concepts.

 Run the examples in this assignment with Node and a JavaScript file, e.g.: